andrewcooke/cosas/README.md

 # cosas

-various utilities and applications for the Music Thing Workshop Computer.
+various utilities and applications for the Music Thing Modular Workshop Computer.

 the plan is to have a unified UI via the weas library.